Mushinako/BBDownload/README.md

 ##  Contributions!
 Absolutely!
 File an issue and/or start a pull request!
 This project is likely buggy, and supports are greatly welcomed!

+##  License
+This project is distributed under GPLv3 by Mushinako.
+This project comes with absolutely NO warranty, and I am NOT responsible for any data loss and/or leak.
+I'm not an expert on data security (though trying to be).
+**Please only test this script if you understand what you and this script are doing!**